The Foundation Faculty at Tarleton Academy consists of the following Curriculum Areas:

 J. Irwin Miller

-In the Humanities Faculty, we focus on teaching lessons which are creative and innovative that challenge students thinking and understanding of the world we live in.
-The Humanities Faculty is situated in the Lune Building with five dedicated Humanities classrooms.
+The Humanities curriculum focuses on teaching lessons which are creative and innovative that challenge students thinking and understanding of the world we live in.
+There are five dedicated classrooms situated in the Lune Building.

 In Geography at key stage 3 we concentrate on developing key geographical skills and understanding.
 We do this by focusing on a wide variety of geographical topics including; map skills, global ecosystems, natural hazards, development, and globalisation.
 These topics allow our pupils to gain a good understanding of our ever changing world.

 The History department looks to provide a broad and balanced scheme that teaches historical skills through the study of British and world history at key stage 3.
 We look at key themes in Britain like the development of Monarchy and Democracy from the arrival of William the Conqueror and the Normans in 1066 through to women earning the vote in 1918, as well as the lives of ordinary people and the events that affected them, from Medieval peasants to 19th Century factory workers.
 We also study key aspects of world history including the slave trade, the world wars, the Holocaust and the events of the later 20th Century that shaped the world we live in.

 At Key Stage 3, all students follow the Lancashire Agreed Syllabus which is topic based study linked to the six major world religions Christianity, Islam, Hinduism, Sikhism, Buddhism and Judaism.

 All students at Key Stage Three study History, Geography and Religious Education as discrete subjects.

 At Key Stage 4, all students are encouraged to study at least one Humanities subject and it is not unusual for students to study two or more of History, Geography and Religious Studies at GCSE.